MXR M288 Bass Octave Deluxe

 Overall, this bass octave is a high-quality gadget that any bassist should have in their arsenal.
 It can really take a lot of abuse as the buttons and switches are made of high-quality materials.
 It runs off of a power supply or even a 9 V battery, which is always a plus.

 – Nice fat sound and cool controls

 As a significant upgrade from the OC-2, the Boss OC-3 now has a dedicated bass guitar input, so the pedal will automatically optimize itself with the range of a bass guitar.
-Also it does a bit more than just add a simply octave up or down.
+Also, it does a bit more than just add a simple octave up or down.
 The beauty of this pedal is in the various settings and controls offered.

 It starts getting interesting at the Poly or Drive mode.
 Drive mode adds distortion to your octave effect which leads to a fatter tone.
 Additionally, the Poly mode is great when you want to add octaves when playing chords.
 This opens a whole new world of distortions and octave sounds.